 Exercise

 One way to help your dog learn to be calm is to take them for walks.
 This gives him a chance to burn off energy and explore his surroundings.
-Leave your dog at home when you know you’ll be gone for a long time or if there’s going to be a lot of activity in the house.
+Leave your dog at home when you know you’ll be gone for a long time or if there will be a lot of activity in the house.
 This will help your dog feel more relaxed and less stressed.
 A tired dog is normally a happy and sleepy dog.

 Food

 Leave your dog with a full stomach.
-A hungry dog is more likely to become anxious and stressed when left alone, so making sure they have a good meal before you go is essential.
+A hungry dog is more likely to become anxious and stressed when left alone, so it’s essential to make sure it has a good meal before you go.

 Invest in Quality Toys & Treats

 Mental Stimulation for your dog.
 Find ‘home-alone’ toys and treats, long-lasting chews, and puzzles that take a while for them to solve.
-Make sure they are unique and are only given to them when you are going out.
-Give them something to get excited about, distracted and be less worried about the time you leave.
+Make sure they are unique and only given to them when you go out.
+Give them something to get excited about, distract them, and make them less worried about the time you leave.

-Provide a view of the outdoors for them.
+Provide them with a view of the outdoors.
 Your dog could suffer from a condition often mistaken for separation anxiety – boredom!

 Dog Crates